vishnubob/wait-for-it/README.md

 ```
 wait-for-it.sh host:port [-s] [-t timeout] [-- command args]
     -h HOST | --host=HOST       Host or IP under test
     -p PORT | --port=PORT       TCP port under test
                                 Alternatively, you specify the host and port as host:port
+    -b | --busybox              Use busybox timeout command, i.e. timeout needs -t flag
+    -w | --wget                 Use wget command to check http endpoints
+    -c | --curl                 Use curl command to check http endpoints
     -s | --strict               Only execute subcommand if the test succeeds
--q | --quiet                Don't output any status messages
+    -q | --quiet                Do not output any status messages
     -t TIMEOUT | --timeout=TIMEOUT
                                 Timeout in seconds, zero for no timeout
     -- COMMAND ARGS             Execute command with args after the test finishes
 ```

 ## Examples